 To create a good paragraph, your sentences must be related to the same topic.

+A paragraph must have a topic.
 All the sentences in a paragraph must say something specific about the topic.
 That is called the controlling idea of the paragraph.
-The controlling idea is what you have to say about the topic.
-It is called a “controlling idea” because it “controls” what ideas you can include in the paragraph, and which sentences do not belong in it.
+The controlling idea is what you have to say about the topic of the paragraph.
+It is called a “controlling idea” because it “controls” or limits what ideas you can include in the paragraph, and which sentences do not belong in it.

 Let’s look at some examples of a topic and possible controlling ideas.